The section covers the frequent billing, reporting and quotas-related questions.

 How much does the OS on my VM cost?

-To see the approximate cost of the VM to be created, use our Cost Estimator tool.
+To see the approximate cost of the VM to be created in a private region, use our Cost Estimator tool.

 How can I reduce my project costs?